drug-design/course/docs/chapters/peptidomimetics.md

 #### Depeptidization

-The successive modifications of the structure of a reference peptide is a complicated operation.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/depeptidization-7749fe82'><i class='fa fa-play' aria-hidden='true'></i></button>The successive modifications of the structure of a reference peptide is a complicated operation.
 It is sometimes called "depeptidization" and is relatively subjective.
 This approach requires a continuous effort of chemical syntheses.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/peptidomimetics/4_2_0_1.png){: loading=lazy }
 #### Range of Structural Modifications

-From a structural point of view, a peptide mimic can be designed by approaches ranging from relatively conservative replacements to more drastic modifications.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/range-structural-modifications-328378de'><i class='fa fa-play' aria-hidden='true'></i></button>From a structural point of view, a peptide mimic can be designed by approaches ranging from relatively conservative replacements to more drastic modifications.
 Examples of selected approaches are demonstrated in the following pages.
 Each of these approaches can be the end-point of a peptidomimetic project or just one step in a sequence of modifications aiming at reducing the peptidic character.
 *[nce]: New Chemical Entity: a compound not previously described.